Hi, I’m John Fox, and I take business-card websites and transform them into client-generating machines.

 For several years, before I knew SEO, I was getting decent traffic (about 10,000 unique visitors a month).
 But once I taught myself SEO using SEMrush and other tools, within a year my traffic spiked north of 200,000 visitors monthly.

 Currently, Bookfox gets 2.5 million unique visitors annually.

 And those aren’t random visitors.
 Those are all fiction writers, which means I was able to monetize them through targeted ads, services, and courses.

 I perform a similar service for small business owners.
-I study their website, figure out their ideal client, and help them re-create content that will have Google funneling them business.
+I study their website, figure out their ideal client, and help them create content that Google loves.

-My work isn’t abstract — every strategy I use has been battle tested on my site and my clients site, both for local search, national search, and global search.
+My work isn’t abstract — every strategy I use has been battle tested on my site and my clients’ sites, both for local search, national search, and global search.

 3 Mistakes To Avoid When Choosing an SEO Agency